 restaurant De Pastorie

-On a heritage-rich site in the heart of Lichtaart, AID Architecten carried out a modest and respectful restoration and expansion of restaurant De Pastorie.
-The intervention demonstrates how contemporary architecture and historical reverence can coexist in a subtle symbiosis.
+On a heritage-rich site in the heart of Lichtaart, AIDarchitecten realised a modest and respectful restoration and extension of Restaurant De Pastorie.
+The project shows how contemporary architecture and historical respect can go hand in hand in a subtle symbiosis.

-The site, whose history dates back to the Middle Ages, holds a rich layering of the past.
-The current parsonage, built in 1675, stands within a domain that once functioned as a fortified site and later became a Norbertine parsonage estate.
-Despite the disappearance of the original context, the heritage value of the parsonage and its defining presence in the village have been preserved.
+The site, with a history dating back to the Middle Ages, carries a rich layering of functions.
+The current rectory house from 1675 was built within a domain that once served as a fortified site and later became a Norbertine rectory estate.
+Although the original context has disappeared, the heritage value of the rectory building and its defining position in the village have been preserved.

 Restaurant De Pastorie

-Since the 1990s, restaurant De Pastorie has been located in this characterful building, under the inspired leadership of chef Carl Wens and his wife Loes Van Beylen.
-The restaurant was awarded a Michelin star and received an impressive 16 out of 20 in the Gault&Millau guide.
-On warm days, guests can enjoy the manicured garden and magnificent terrace, which was previously named the most beautiful terrace in Belgium by Gault&Millau.
-In 2023, their son Wout Wens joined the business, bringing fresh energy and ambitious future plans.
-A comprehensive expansion and renovation became necessary to enable the restaurant to grow in a sustainable and high-quality way.
+Since the 1990s, Restaurant De Pastorie has been established in the characterful building, led by chef Carl Wens and his wife Loes Van Beylen.
+The restaurant was awarded a Michelin star and earned an impressive 16 out of 20 in the Gault&Millau guide.
+On warm days, guests can enjoy the well-kept garden with its magnificent terrace, once named Belgium’s most beautiful terrace by GM.
+In 2023 their son Wout Wens joined the business, bringing new energy and ambitious future plans.
+A thorough expansion and renovation became necessary to allow the restaurant to grow in a sustainable and qualitative way.

-The design includes the replacement of the 20th-century annex and the additions on the left side.
-As a result, the original volume of the parsonage is once again freed, as it historically used to be.
-The new extension manifests as a low garden wall that wraps around the parsonage, inspired by the existing garden walls and the original utilitarian function of the site.
+The design replaces the 20th-century annex and additions on the left side.
+This restores the rectory house to its original free-standing form.
+The extension is conceived as a low garden wall folding around the rectory, inspired by the existing walls and the original utilitarian function of the site.

-Three openings are created on the ground floor of the parsonage, each at the junction where old meets new.
-These are subtly framed with a thin metal profile, as a deliberate and legible intervention.
-Based on historical research, a previously lost window on the upper floor is also reinstated, using original bricks and a limewash finish in harmony with the existing facade.
-The woodwork, shutters, and dormer window at the front of the old parsonage have been meticulously restored, entirely in line with the historical model.
-Inside the old part of the building, the original parsonage floor plan is retained, with only minimal structural interventions.
+Three new openings are created on the ground floor of the rectory, each at the meeting point of old and new.
+These are subtly framed with a fine metal profile, as a conscious and legible intervention.
+On the basis of historical research, a vanished window on the upper floor is also reinstated, using original brick and a limewashed finish in line with the existing façade.
+The joinery, shutters and dormer at the front are carefully restored to their historic model.
+Inside the rectory, the original floor plan is preserved with only minimal structural interventions.

-There will be space for a “private dining” room, and the passageways to the new extension will be flanked by inviting wine cabinets.
-The décor will be updated with soft terracotta‑coloured Belgian linen.
-For the extension, a warm contemporary interior has been chosen that pays homage to the past: elegant materials such as dark bronze, walnut veneer and velvet textiles are combined with natural wooden sunshades.
-Only stand‑out elements such as the mirrored bar are deliberately distinct and contemporary.
-The artwork above the bar and in the existing rectory is by the Belgian artist Florence Coenraets (SpazioNobile).
-Particular attention has been paid to acoustics, with an acoustic felt ceiling integrated between the structural stained larch beams.
-Technical services have also been discreetly incorporated here.
-A panoramic view of the historic rear garden and a restrained Zen experience with the hortus conclusus and water feature in the front garden form the heart of the interior.
-Visible walls of beautifully patinated brick accentuate the walled intimacy of the rectory and are placed on an equal footing with the listed lime‑washed walls.
-Small details—such as softly lit linen curtains that act as privacy screens on the benches—evoke the atmosphere of the past but with a distinctly contemporary design.
+A new private dining room is created, and the passageways to the annex are flanked by atmospheric wine cabinets.
+Furnishings are finished with soft terracotta-coloured Belgian linen.
+The extension itself is given a warm, contemporary interior with a nod to the past, using elegant materials such as dark bronze, walnut veneer and velour fabrics combined with timber sun screens.
+Statement pieces such as the mirrored bar are deliberately contemporary.
+The artwork above the bar and in the rectory is by Belgian artist Florence Coenraets (SpazioNobile).
+Special attention was paid to acoustics, with a felt ceiling integrated between the structural larch beams, also discreetly housing building services.
+The essence of the interior experience lies in the panoramic view of the historic rear garden and the serene hortus conclusus with water feature at the front.
+The exposed brick garden walls underline the enclosed intimacy of the rectory, standing alongside the listed limewashed walls.
+Small details such as linen-lit curtains as privacy screens on the benches evoke the atmosphere of earlier times in a distinctly contemporary form.

 Landscape

-To reinforce the garden‑wall concept, the building is surrounded by lush greenery.
-Planting beds emphasise edible crops.
-At the rear, the existing utilitarian garden is expanded with extra planters for vegetables, fruit and herbs, so its original purpose is not only preserved but enhanced.
-At the front, paving with small cobblestones creates a spacious, inviting area—a place where people can meet against the atmospheric backdrop of the charming rectory.
-To accentuate the symmetry of the façade, additional green zones are created on either side of the entrance; these elegantly mark the access and soften the paved area visually.
-A green zone is retained around the monumental Catalpa to the left of the entrance, ensuring that this characterful tree has plenty of room to grow and flourish in future.
-The expansion of De Pastorie exemplifies how heritage care and contemporary needs can enhance one another: by respecting old structures and complementing them with gentle architecture, not only is the past preserved, but the future of this special place is assured.
+To strengthen the concept of the garden wall, the building is surrounded by lush greenery.
+Planting beds focus on edible crops.
+At the rear, the existing kitchen garden is extended with raised beds for vegetables, fruit and herbs.
+This not only maintains but reinforces the utilitarian function of the garden.
+At the front, small cobblestones create a spacious, welcoming forecourt — a place for people to meet, with the charming rectory as a backdrop.
+To emphasise the symmetry of the façade, new planting areas are added on both sides of the entrance, elegantly marking the access while softening the paved surface.
+The monumental Catalpa to the left of the entrance retains its green zone, allowing this characterful tree to grow and flourish into the future.
+The extension of De Pastorie is an example of how heritage care and contemporary needs can strengthen each other.
+By respecting old structures and complementing them with gentle architecture, not only is the past preserved, but the future of this special place is also secured.

 Commercial